Active Plan HRA

 How Your HRA Is Funded

 If you’re eligible, SASMI will set up and maintain an HRA for you as an active member.
 To open an HRA, you must have enough employer contributions from the previous year to fund your account with a minimum of 250 credits.
 Note that each credit is equal to $1.
-Your account will be funded each July with a percentage of the previous year’s employer contributions.
+Your account will be funded late March/early April each year with a percentage of the previous year’s employer contributions.

 If you don’t need to use your reimbursement now, your HRA balance is there for you later.
 Your HRA is funded each year and can accumulate as long as you meet eligibility requirements.
 There is no use-it-or-lose-it rule.
 At retirement, any balance remaining in your active plan HRA rolls into your retiree HCRA.